philippinespire/pire_ssl_data_processing/spratelloides_gracilis/README.md

 1  |Model Fit       |97.6162%       |98.7154%
 2  |Model Fit       |65.11692%       |96.0314%

+---

+**Note:** the initial commands for assembly used the mid-point between min and max of Genome Scope V1, meaning that the first set of QUAST runs were feed this number.
+ After these runs were completed, we decided to use Genome Scope V2 instead.
+Giving that the model fit for the min is usually low, I recommended using the max estimate (rounded up or down to the nearest million).

+SPAdes and BUSCO do not incoorporate the genome estimate so these don't need to be re-ran.
+Thus, I only rerunning QUAST with the max estimate of V2.

+QUAST stat table has also been updated to include the genome scope version and "#N's per 100 kbp"
+---

 ## Step 8.
 Assemble the genome using [SPAdes](https://github.com/ablab/spades#sec3.2)

 In our previous tests, contaminated data has produced the best assemblies for nDNA but decontaminated assemblies were better for mtDNA.
 The effect of using merged files remains unclear